Kenna works with doctors and natural healthcare professionals. Her experience as a fitness instructor helps her write about health tips.

-7. Superfood Blend Powders - Normalize Body Functions
+7. Superfood Blend Powders—Normalize Body Functions

 Superfood blend powders are rich in nutrition and benefit the health and well-being of the body.
 There are a variety of brands of superfood blends.
 Read the labels, try some sample packs, and pick your favorite.
 I tend to switch brands and go for the ones on sale.
-They boost your intake of greens and plant-based protein, which is ideal for vegans.
+They boost your greens and plant-based protein intake, which is ideal for vegans.
 Superfood blend powders contain adaptogens (normalize body functions) from monk fruit, camu camu, and goji.
 The powders may also contain antioxidants, probiotics, enzymes, and minerals.

-8. True Cinnamon or Ceylon Cinnamon - Ancient Medicinal Plant
+8. True Cinnamon or Ceylon Cinnamon—Ancient Medicinal Plant

 Even though Ceylon Cinnamon or true cinnamon is an herb, I consider it a superfood powder because I take it in powder form.
-My massage therapist turned me onto the virtues of taking this ancient medicinal plant.
-Milder than the cinnamon people use in recipes, true cinnamon is good for the heart.
+My massage therapist turned me onto the virtues of bringing this ancient medicinal plant.
+Milder than the cinnamon people use in recipes — true cinnamon is good for the heart.
 The powder controls blood sugar while helping to thin the blood.
 It works as an anti-bacterial method of keeping infections at bay.
 I take it in the morning with my oatmeal because true cinnamon is an anti-inflammatory.

 9. HealthForce SuperFoods Powders

-I discovered HealthForce SuperFood powders while shopping at Whole Foods looking for a green powder to sustain me through racquetball, working, and being a mom.
+While shopping at Whole Foods, I discovered HealthForce SuperFood powders looking for a green powder to sustain me through racquetball, working, and being a mom.

 The gentleman helping me pick my green powder strongly encouraged me to use the HealthForce Superfood VitaMineral Greens.
 Now, I use the VitaMineral Greens or the Greener Grasses Alkalizer.
 It depends on which one is on sale.